← All Posts

 If you're a Walmart supplier, your Monday morning probably looks something like this:

-Then the real work begins.
+And then the real work starts.

 The 2.5-Hour Ritual